 Total GDP impacts are realized through two different channels.
 Firstly, increased connectivity generates additional employment, leading to additional GDP output.
-Secondly, productivity of both existing and new employees increases due to better connectivity, yielding a higher GDP31.
+Secondly, productivity of both existing and new employees increases due to better connectivity, yielding a higher GDP33.
 Relatively small productivity increases due to connectivity growth can have substantial effects, as they affect the average productivity of the entire labour force.

 This mechanism is shown in Figure 7.6 for the region for which employment figures are available (EU28+NO+CH+TR).
-In 2014, 246 million people were employed in Europe and the total GDP in the same region is almost € 15.5 trillion.
-This implies a labour productivity (GDP/job) of € 62,926 per job.
-The total GDP increase of 1.55 percent - resulting from the 'Airspace Modernization' scenario - can be broken down in an employment effect of 0.41 percent and an increase in productivity of 1.14 percent32.
-This employment increase leads to 1 million additional jobs, whereas productivity increases by € 717 per job in comparison to the baseline.
-Hence, the GDP growth through new employment yields an increase of € 64 billion (1 million additional jobs with a productivity of € 63,643 per job).
-The GDP growth because of the increase in productivity of the existing labour force accrues to € 176 billion (246 million jobs with an increased productivity of € 717).
-These two components together add up to the total GDP impact of € 240 billion.
+In 2014, 246 million people were employed in Europe and the total GDP in the same region is almost \notin 15.5 trillion.
+This implies a labour productivity (GDP/job) of \notin 62,926 per job.
+The total GDP increase of 1.55 percent - resulting from the 'Airspace Modernization' scenario - can be broken down in an employment effect of 0.41 percent and an increase in productivity increases by \notin 717 per job in comparison to the baseline.
+Hence, the GDP growth through new employment yields an increase of \notin 64 billion (1 million additional jobs with a productivity of \notin 63,643 per job).
+The GDP growth because of the increase in productivity of the existing labour force accrues to \notin 176 billion (246 million jobs with an increased productivity of \notin 717).
+These two components together add up to the total GDP impact of \notin 240 billion.